NicholasMatthews22/Amazon-Prime-SQL-Analysis/README.md

 ![Q11](Q11.png)

-TV-PG content scores highest on average at 7.43, followed closely by TV-MA at 7.37.
-Interestingly, R-rated movies score the lowest among certified content at 5.67.
-This suggests that TV content, regardless of rating, tends to be better received by audiences than movies on the platform.
+TV-PG content scores the highest on average at 7.43, with TV-MA close behind at 7.37.
+R-rated movies actually score the lowest among all certified content at 5.67.
+This pattern suggests that TV content across the board tends to be better received than movies, which ties back to what we found in question 2.

 ## Conclusion

-Through this analysis of Amazon Prime Video's content library, several valuable insights emerged.
-The platform hosts a wide range of quality, from exceptional titles scoring near 10.0 to critically panned content scoring below 2.0.
-Shows consistently outperform movies in average IMDB score, suggesting stronger quality control in Amazon's TV catalog.
-The United States dominates content production, but Indian cinema is a strong second presence.
-Classic Hollywood actors dominate appearance counts, revealing a deep catalog of older films.
-Content production exploded in the 2010s, and TV-PG and TV-MA certifications tend to produce the highest rated content on the platform.
+This analysis of Amazon Prime Video's content library turned up some genuinely interesting findings.
+The platform has an extremely wide quality range, from near-perfect 9.9 rated films to titles scoring below 2.0.
+Shows consistently outperform movies in average IMDB score, pointing to stronger quality in Amazon's TV catalog.
+The US dominates content volume but India is a strong second, and that shows up in the top IMDB scores as well.
+The most frequently appearing actors being classic Hollywood names reveals just how deep Amazon's older film catalog runs.
+Content production exploded in the 2010s, and TV-PG and TV-MA certifications tend to produce the best rated content on the platform overall.